-A range of teaching and learning methods are employed as appropriate to the level and topic.
+A range of teaching and learning methods are employed as appropriate to the level and topic to develop the required knowledge base and skills base.

-Whole cohort lecture sessions will be predominantly used to deliver information and develop students' knowledge and understanding of the law and legal concepts being covered.
-Lectures will often be used to introduce new topics and consolidate main principles.
-Lectures may be supplemented through on-line materials and activities on Google Classroom.
-Lectures will be reinforced by a variety of methods, for example, students will be expected to supplement lectures by additional reading, research and preparation for seminars.
+Whole cohort lecture sessions will be predominantly used to deliver information and develop students' knowledge and understanding of policing theory, principles and policies being covered.
+These sessions will often be used to introduce new topics and consolidate main principles and may be supplemented through on-line materials and activities on the VLE.
+The content of lectures will be reinforced by a variety of methods, for example, students will be expected to supplement lectures by additional reading, research and preparation for seminars.
+Different modules utilise different combinations of these methods.
+Lectures provide an overview framework of the area of study and of the key issues and arguments.
+The knowledge base is then further developed through directed and self-directed reading of primary and secondary source materials.

-In seminars you build on the knowledge and understanding acquired in lectures and develop your skills of analysis and critical evaluation.
-Seminars are intended to extend you and allow you to progressively develop your ability to analyse, evaluate and apply law in a variety of different ways.
+Seminars and tutorials provide an opportunity to test knowledge and understanding of key substantive areas and clarify any areas of uncertainty.
+In seminars, students build on the knowledge and understanding acquired in lectures and develop their skills of analysis and critical evaluation.
+They are intended to extend the students and allow them to progressively develop their ability to analyse, evaluate and apply in a variety of different ways.
 Seminars will also provide the opportunity to develop a number of other skills depending on the module and the exercises undertaken.
-You may work in teams in tackling problem solving activities, may present your work to the group orally or peer review a colleague's.
-Some seminars may adopt a practical workshop approach which will give the opportunity to focus on skills based learning, in particular skills of advocacy, interviewing, research and legal writing.
-Formative assessments will be used in seminars and feedback and feedforward given so as to facilitate progressive development.
-High quality and timely feedback on formative assessments will form an important aspect of the assessment strategy and will be evident in all modules.
-The learning process is designed to be developmental and the expectations of achievement at each level.
-There is a focus on progressive development of legal skills, including research, analysis, critical evaluation and employability skills.
+They may work in teams in tackling problem-solving activities, they may present their work to the group orally or peer review a colleague's.
+Some of the sessions may adopt a practical workshop approach which will give the opportunity to focus on skills based learning, in particular skills of public speaking, interviewing, research, role play and academic writing.
+Formative assessments will be used in seminars, feedback, and feedforward given to facilitate progressive development.

+The learning process is designed to be developmental with the expectations of achievement at each level.
+There is a focus on progressive development of key policing skills, including research, analysis, critical evaluation and employability skills.

-In addition to tutorials, in some modules pastoral tutorials and group tutorials are provided for all students.
+In addition to modules, tutorials that focus on academic work, in some modules pastoral tutorials, which focus more on support and guidance, will be offered.
+Group tutorials are also provided for all students.

 Various teaching methods will be used to enhance the experience and enjoyment of the modules.
-For example, presentations, peer assessment of presentations and written answers, case notes, mock exam questions and interactive activities will be used.
+For example, presentations, peer assessment of presentations and written answers, case notes, mock exam questions and interactive activities will be used in Tort.
 Feedback and feedforward will be given on all activities.
-Moots, quiz activities and students reporting back on the findings of visits will be used in the Legal Foundations module.
-The visits could be to the Magistrates Court, Crown Court, Combined Courts or Employment Tribunal.
-Student-led tutorials will also be used and these will consist of action learning activities, discussion groups and reportback sessions that will allow students to develop research, communication and teamwork skills.
+Moots, quiz activities.
+Student-led tutorials will also be used and these will consist of action learning activities, discussion groups and report-back sessions that will allow students to develop research, communication and teamwork skills.
+Guest speakers will also be used to further expand on the students' awareness of policing.
+Other examples of the different teaching and learning methods include the use of debates, multiple-choice questions and role-play activities.
+Academic debates and discussions will be used as a forum to allow the students to develop and display their verbal analytical skills, research skills and their independence.
+The research projects will also allow students to evaluate an area relevant to policing which is of interest to them, further emphasising their ability to be autonomous and independent.